List of Israeli strikes and Palestinian casualties in the 2014 Gaza War

 In March 2015, according to UN OCHA, 2,220 Palestinians had been killed, of whom 1,492 civilians (551 children, 299 women), 605 militants and 123 of unknown status.
 The IDF calculates 2,127 killed claiming 55% were civilians and 45% militants.
 Israeli casualties consisted of 6 civilians (including 1 Thai national) and 66 soldiers, 5 of whom reportedly died from friendly fire.
 The Associated Press, examining 247 airstrikes that hit residential compounds, out of the some 5,000 Israeli bombing raids, determined that of the 844 killed, 60% or 508 were presumed civilian children (280, of whom 19 were babies and 108 preschoolers between the ages of 1 and 5), women and older men.
 98 or 11% were confirmed or suspected Hamas militants.

-In the wake of Avigdor Liberman's Sunday 20 July comment that the IDF is the "most humane and bravest army in the world", Israel's Ambassador to the United States, Ron Dermer, in an address delivered before Christians United for Israel on Tuesday, 22 July, remarked that Israel's armed forces merited a Nobel Prize in recognition of the "unimaginable restraint" they had exercised during the Operation.
-Prime Minister Binjamin Netanyahu blamed Hamas, asserting that the civilian toll is desired by Hamas to use "telegenically dead Palestinians" for their cause.
-Palestinians stated that, given the overcrowding of the Gaza Strip, they are vulnerable everywhere.

-By 21 July, 132 of the casualties to that date were children.
-B'tselem tried to obtain a radio spot in which the names of those children killed in the conflict were to be read out.
-The Israeli Broadcasting Authority banned the attempt to air the information on the airwaves.
-97% of the children killed in the last five years of the conflict have been Palestinian.
 Israel's Intelligence and Terrorism Information Center (ITIC) has alleged that Hamas uses children in their operations in the Gaza Strip, and that some militants killed in action were "falsely reported" as civilians or children.